bburns/PyVoyager/db/index/README.md

      NAME                       =   EDIT_MODE
      COLUMN_NUMBER              = 16
      FORMAT                     = "A4"
-     DESCRIPTION                = "
-The edit mode of the camera.
+     DESCRIPTION                = "The edit mode of the camera.
 Values are '1:1', which indicates the full resolution of the vidicon, and '3:4', '3:5', '1:2', '2:5', '1:3', '1:5', and '1:10' for partial resolution images.
 This indicates the amount of data read from the vidicon."

      NAME                       = FILTER_NAME
      COLUMN_NUMBER              = 17